dstackai/dstack/docs/tutorials/quickstart.md

 The `mnist-download` workflow downloads the dataset to the `data` folder and saves it as an artifact.

-The `mnist-train` workflow uses the data from the `mnist_data` tag to train a model.
+The `mnist-train` workflow uses the data from the `mnist-data` tag to train a model.

 It writes checkpoints and logs within the `lightning_logs` folder, and saves it as an artifact.